rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 to the code I was replacing or to code in the _office.js_ documentation.
 A lot of the improvement comes from using `await` `async` syntax sugar but converting functions to their curried form and figuring out more terse ways to type annotate also results in added clarity and significant syntactic simplification.

+In my book (or in this series:) ), there is no comparing TS to JS, TS is the clear winner.
+How does TS compare to statically type checked front-end languages that compile to JS and have capable type checkers and solid types (e.g. ReasonML, Elm, PureScript, even Haskell)?
+I am not in a good position to discuss this yet.
+Lots of projects need to stay close to JS, my project at work falls into this group.
+For such projects TS is the right choice IMO.

+## Next Chapter

 We are not done with _office.js_.
 I will use it in future notes.

-## Next Chapter

 Do statically defined types reflect the actual runtime values?
 How to assure that they do?
-We will discuss all of this in the next installment.
+We will discuss these questions in the next installment.
 I have the draft ready and I hope to publish it in a few weeks.